 - US 19 Interchanges.
 Continue to elevate US 19 through Tampa Road & Nebraska Avenue

 - Dunedin Causeway.
 Add two lanes and toll booths to the Honeymoon Island entrance to address backups

 Decreasing deaths and injuries is critical, especially for vulnerable users like bicyclists and walkers.

-- 22nd Street South Complete Streets.
-Support redevelopment with connectivity – our annual Complete Streets award
+- Skinner Blvd.
+Complete Streets project in Dunedin.
+Support redevelopment with connectivity – our annual Complete Streets award.

 Enhance Transit Services